50 Best Sci-Fi Books of All Time

 26. Hitchhiker’s Guide to the Galaxy by Douglas Adams

 A comedic and absurd journey through space, packed with wit and unforgettable characters.
+Still one of the funniest books ever written.

 25. The Windup Girl by Paolo Bacigalupi